 A lot of this work is meeting and presenting the benefits of smoke-free housing to property managers and owners.
 These resources can be used to prepare for and use in meetings and presentations.

-These materials are also housed on Clear Gains (www.wismokefreehousing.com)Education on the Benefits
+These materials are also housed on Clear Gains (www.wismokefreehousing.com ).

 - Clear Gains in Smoke-Free Housing Leave Behind